auguth/W3FGrant-Application/pallet_pocs.md

     * recent_blockheight (BlockNumberFor) - This is introduced to prevent vulnerabilities like DDoS attack
 * delegateTo (AccountId) - Set by the deployer and for the consensus to know who is the deployer.
 Only deployer can change this field
 * delegateAt (Blocknumber) - The field is the current block height when the delegateTo field is updated

+2. Staking mechanism: <br>
+In the context of Substrate, the integration of Babe and Grandpa protocols, alongside the Staking Pallet, complements the PoCS mechanism
+*  Babe's deterministic block production process aligns with PoCS's commitment to security.
+Validators with higher reputation and weight history, as determined by the scarcity mapping, are incentivized to actively participate in proposing and validating blocks
+* Grandpa Protocol : Just like proof of stake Grandpa, with its finality gadget based on GHOST protocol, adds an extra layer of security.
+Once blocks are finalized, they become irreversible, providing an additional level of confidence in the integrity of the blockchain.
+* Staking Pallet (Validator Selection): The Staking Pallet integrates with PoCS as validators selected based on their scarcity scores, are entrusted with the responsibility of proposing and validating blocks.
+This delegation ensures that validators with a proven track record of actively participating in the network are granted the authority to contribute to the consensus process.

 <b> Use-Case Diagram </b> <br>
 <i>INSERT LINK</i>